Palatin Technologies (PTN) Received its Third Buy in a Row

-After H.C.
-Wainwright and Canaccord Genuity gave Palatin Technologies (NYSE MKT: PTN) a Buy rating last month, the company received another Buy, this time from Ladenburg Thalmann & Co.
-Analyst Michael Higgins maintained a Buy rating on Palatin Technologies today and set a price target of $2.00.
-The company’s shares closed last Monday at $0.53.
+After Canaccord Genuity and Ladenburg Thalmann & Co. gave Palatin Technologies (NYSE MKT: PTN) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Joseph Pantginis maintained a Buy rating on Palatin Technologies today and set a price target of $2.00.
+The company’s shares closed last Friday at $0.58.

-According to TipRanks.com, Higgins is a 4-star analyst with an average return of 11.0% and a 34.9% success rate.
-Higgins covers the Healthcare sector, focusing on stocks such as Catabasis Pharmaceuticals, Eiger Biopharmaceuticals, and Zynerba Pharmaceuticals.
+According to TipRanks.com, Pantginis is a 5-star analyst with an average return of 33.5% and a 55.9% success rate.
+Pantginis covers the Healthcare sector, focusing on stocks such as Applied Genetic Technologies, Lineage Cell Therapeutics, and Catabasis Pharmaceuticals.

-Currently, the analyst consensus on Palatin Technologies is a Strong Buy with an average price target of $2.33, a 343.5% upside from current levels.
-In a report released yesterday, H.C.
-Wainwright also maintained a Buy rating on the stock with a $2.00 price target.
+Palatin Technologies has an analyst consensus of Strong Buy, with a price target consensus of $2.33, implying a 297.6% upside from current levels.
+In a report issued on May 17, Canaccord Genuity also maintained a Buy rating on the stock with a $3.00 price target.

 See today’s analyst top recommended stocks >>